-Many people will have heard warnings about the risks of using the banned ‘diet substance’ DNP (full name 2,4-DINITROPHENOL).
-Yet despite these warnings the number of deaths has been rising in 2015.
+Many people will have heard warnings about the risks of using the toxic chemical called DNP (full name 2,4-DINITROPHENOL) for body building and weight reduction.
+Yet despite these warnings the number of deaths has risen in 2018.

-Five cases referred to the National Poisons Information Service (NPIS) have ended in death so far this year, up from no cases in 2014 and three in 2013, when we and other experts issued warnings about the substance.
-It is one of the most toxic drugs that NPIS deals with.
+Five cases referred to the National Poisons Information Service (NPIS) between January and June 2018 have ended in death.
+This is an increase from two cases in 2017 and one in 2016.
+DNP is one of the most toxic substances that NPIS deals with and we have issued warnings about it in the past.

 DNP prevents energy being stored as fat; instead the energy is released as heat.
 This increases body temperature which can damage the cells of organs such as muscle, kidney and brain.